drojaazu/suddendesu/content/entry/cps2-debug-switches-and-the-games-that-love-them/index.md

 ![](img/xmcota_secrettest.png)

 The secret menu has many of the same options, or at least versions of them, as later games.
-I won't go into detail on the controls of each one, as it looks like it <a href="https://tcrf.net/X-Men:_Children_of_the_Atom_(Arcade)#Debug_Menu" target="_blank">has been documented on TCRF already</a>, but we'll run through them quickly with screenshots.
+I won't go into detail on the controls of each one, as it looks like it [has been documented on TCRF already](https://tcrf.net/X-Men:_Children_of_the_Atom_(Arcade)#Debug_Menu), but we'll run through them quickly with screenshots.

 #### Hit Editor